 Police said the temperature in the day care parking lot was 91 degrees Monday afternoon when authorities responded to the incident.

-Officials with the Arkansas Department of Human Services, which regulates day care centers in the state, are investigating, police said.
+Officials with the Arkansas Department of Human Services, which regulates day care centers in Arkansas, were also investigating, police said.